mr-v/mr-v.github.io/_posts/2015-10-06-xcode-7-swift-2-unit-testing-setup.md

 ## Speeding Up Tests

-When test target runs inside of "host application", it's a good practice to stop any normal app execution.
+When running tests inside of "host application", it's a good practice to stop usual app initialization.
 We're unit testing here, no need to run the full app with authentication, networking and building up views.
-Thought that there must be a better way to fix this, than putting early returns inside of app delegate.
-This lead me to Jon Reid's ["How to Easily Switch Your App Delegate for Testing"](http://qualitycoding.org/app-delegate-for-tests/) blog post.
-In there he recommends to switch out app delegate in `main` function to one provided by the test target.
-Test app delegate is just a stub that does nothing.
-That's pretty cool - replacement is done at the earliest possible moment, no additional checks or hacks required.
+One way of fixing this is putting early returns inside of app delegate.
+Thought that there must be a better way do this.
+Searching lead me to Jon Reid's ["How to Easily Switch Your App Delegate for Testing"](http://qualitycoding.org/app-delegate-for-tests/) blog post.
+In there he recommends to switch out app delegate in `main` function.
+Instead of default delegate, use one provided by the test target. `TestingAppDelegate` is just a stub that does nothing.
+This way replacement is done at the earliest possible moment, no additional checks or hacks required.

 But that's Objective-C, how to do this in Swift?
 In the comments Paul Booth shared his solution:

 > Comment out @UIApplicationMain in AppDelegate.swift